ImSourin/recursion/README.md

 ## How to run twine passages

 - Go to twine folder
-- Open the html file in browswer
+- Open the html file in browser

 ## How to run visual novel